rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1e"></a>
-## Verify resiliency - 1.e Pause nodes
+## Verify resiliency-1f Pause nodes

 We are going to pause a node, which is similar to what happen when a network partition occurs and the node is on the minority and we are using *pause_minority* cluster partition handling.